Batteries - Potential Electrical Energy Storage

 is an energy storing device that is powered by organic compounds, usually

-being glucose, such as the glucose in human blood.
+, such as the glucose in human blood.
 When enzymes in human

 bodies break down glucose, several electrons and protons are released.